Balancingrock/VJson/README.md

 #### v0.9.17 (Current)

 - Bugfix: Assigning a nil to a ...Value did not cause an auto-converion to NULL.
+- Bugfix: Corrected a bug that would ignore duplicate member names in an object.
+- Added "merge" function to update a VJson hierarchy in-place
+- Added caching mechanism for object members

 #### v0.9.16